 Figure 7: Predicted win rate (p) on the vertical axis as a function of the win probability implied by the morning-line odds (q) on the horizontal axis, for each entry at each track.

-See Footnote 26 for details on the estimation.
+Note: See Appendix B for detail on the estimation procedure.

-Figure 8: Scatter plot, with a regression fit line, of miscalibration in the morning-line odds, δ_t , and measures of the severity of the favorite-longshot bias, across tracks.
+Figure 8: Scatter plot, with a regression fit line, of miscalibration in the morning-line odds and normalized mean returns, across tracks.